 Amaysim are a good all-round option that has cheap calls (including cheap international calls) as well as good value data packages.
 Amaysim use the Optus network.

-Dodo are a cheap mobile service that includes free calls to Vodafone and other Dodo customers.
-Their rates are fairly cheap and easy to understand although they’re not the best option if you need a lot of data.
+Dodo are a cheap mobile service, although it’s not the best option if you need a lot of data.
 Dodo use the Optus network.

 Lycamobile have cheap international calls but are not such a great deal for data access.
 Like Aldi Mobile, they use the Telstra network, but coverage and data speeds are reduced so Lycamobile is not as good as coverage available to regular Telstra customers.
 Most people would be better off with one of the mobile services that use the Optus network.